 The danger of the metaphor of writing the way it has been used here is its tendency towards an individual act of writing, as in one writer writing a narrative.
 The different articulations of writing discussed, however, hopefully counteracts this modernist inclination and instead points to the multiplicity of possible modes of writing.
-This is given some support by Derrida who, concerning the Mystic Pad, states that “the subject of writing is a system of relations of strata.”
-(Derrida, 1978, p.
-285)17
+This is given some support by Derrida who, concerning the Mystic Pad, states that ‘the subject of writing is a system of relations of strata’ (Derrida, 1978, p.
+285).

 Discussion

 Following Derrida, it is impossible to be in control of the archive.
 Its logic is so substantially different from human experience, and it is only through a thorough understanding of the difference, of the lack of concept of the archive, that it is possible to bridge the consequences of the differences.
 Is it even desirable to be in control of the archive or of the archival process?
 Understanding that the structure of the archive participates in writing the content makes it possible to design systems in ways that reinforces the intended results rather than disguises them.
 Knowing that the archive will always have the tendency to point to the past rather than the future can be used both to avoid this to influence the results and the data, but also in order to design systems that are prone to change over time.
 The risks, however, are still that we mistake the representation for the real.
-A few years after Derrida’s Archive Fever, Jean Baudrillard, in the essay The Automatic Writing of the World, takes a typically dystopic point of view on the relationship between what he calls the real and the double, or the real and the representation.
+A few years after Derrida’s Archive fever, Jean Baudrillard, in the essay ‘The automatic writing of the world’, takes a typically dystopic point of view on the relationship between what he calls the real and the double, or the real and the representation.
 He gives some support to the notion of the incompatibility between the inner and external, the real and the virtual, anamnesis and hypomnesis:

 The perfect crime is that of an unconditional realization of the world by the actualization of all data, the transformation of all our acts and all events into pure information: in short, the final solution, the resolution of the world ahead of time by the cloning of reality and the extermination of the real by its double.
 (Baudrillard, 1996, p.
 25)

-The idea that everything is achievable, everything may be documented and everything may be verified is so second nature today that it is easy to see the representation as the real.
+The idea that everything is achievable, everything may be documented and everything may be verified has today become second nature to such a degree that it is easy to see the representation as the real.
 Even if an experienced listener can re-engage many of the material properties lost in a recording of a concert, the representation only encompasses a subset of the information available to the listener of the performance.
 The transformation of music from something experienced in a live performance to something which may be contained, packaged and transmitted has clearly been fuelled by the commercial powers of the music industry.
 It has also participated, I would claim, in the development of the concept of the musical work.
-If the work is defined by its achievable traces—its score and its recording—it becomes self-contained and is much more easily distributed and legally protected (Attali, 1985).
+If the work is defined by its achievable traces – its score and its recording – it becomes self-contained and is much more easily distributed and legally protected (Attali, 1985).